yarka-guru/stupid-slack-bot/README.md

 ## Additional Notes

-- Ensure that your AWS IAM roles and policies are correctly set up to allow Lambda functions to access Secrets Manager and post logs.
+- Ensure that your AWS IAM roles and policies are correctly set up to allow Lambda functions to access Secrets Manager, DynamoDB, and post logs.
 - Update your Slack, OpenAI, and Stability API keys periodically for security.
 - For a detailed guide on creating a Slack app and adding permissions, refer to the [Slack API documentation](https://api.slack.com/apps).